MSN for Registered Nurses (RN-MSN) - Admissions

 How often do you accept applications?
 What are the deadlines?
 Do you accept applications on a rolling basis?

 We accept applications twice a year, yet this varies depending on campus location and program.
 Please refer to our deadlines page for an up-to-date list of program start dates and locations.
-The application deadlines are May 15 for Fall and October 15 for Spring.
+The application deadlines are June 15 (deadline extended) for Fall and October 15 for Spring.

 How can I find the semester timelines?